Skip to content

 The Archdiocese has prepared Pastoral guidelines for the maintenance of parish registers.

-Working with Children Check (WWCC) Register
+Working with Children (WWC) check register

 Parish sporting clubs and hosted associations